How to Get Policies and Procedures ‘Done’

 Creating and maintaining a definitive set of policies and procedures represents a significant investment of resources.
-To make these activities as routine and painless as possible, organization are wise to establish a repeatable policy and procedure development process.
-It is by following this process that you can get policies and procedures ‘Done’.
+To make these activities as routine and painless as possible, organization are wise to establish a repeatable policy and procedure development process workflow.
+It is by following this process that you learn how to get policies and procedures ‘Done’.

 How Can You Get Policies and Procedures ‘Done’

 Policies and procedures are never “done” in the sense that they may be declared “complete” and set aside.
 These documents represent the “good practices?” used by an organization to do its work and evolve as the ways of doing business change.

 But establishing a baseline set of policies and procedures to provide the foundation for ongoing development is a task that can be considered “complete” when they cover the core processes the organization uses to do business.
 Adopting a standard process for developing policies and procedures reduces the need for recurring discussions about how the process should take place.

 An organization can adopt a process that works across organizational processes, activities and teams.
 Putting an approved standard process in writing before the major effort of developing policies and procedures begins allows authors, subject matter experts and managers to focus on the policy and procedure content of the documents.